Deep-Symmetry/bytefield-svg/README.md

 (The [`test.edn`
 file](https://github.com/Deep-Symmetry/bytefield-svg/blob/master/test.edn)
 is present in this project.
 It renders a diagram from the above-linked documentation site.
-With some well-designed helper functions in site's own include file, the source for an even more attractive version of the diagram shrinks to [this](https://github.com/Deep-Symmetry/dysentery/blob/379555f21244354c4dc0c9711c8cb3a3552bc64b/doc/modules/ROOT/examples/dbserver_shared.edn)).
+With some well-designed helper functions in site&rsquo;s own include file, the source for an even more attractive version of the diagram shrinks to [this](https://github.com/Deep-Symmetry/dysentery/blob/379555f21244354c4dc0c9711c8cb3a3552bc64b/doc/modules/ROOT/examples/dbserver_shared.edn)).

 The [DSL documentation](https://bytefield-svg.deepsymmetry.org/) is